-Realising these surgeries as Weinstein handle attachment according to the above mentioned $h$-principles, we thus obtain the desired contact structure $\xi_{ex}$ on $\SSS^{2n+1}$.
+Realizing these surgeries as Weinstein handle attachment according to the above-mentioned $h$-principles, we thus obtain the desired contact structure $\xi_{ex}$ on $\SSS^{2n+1}$.

-Now, we claim that $(\SSS^{2n+1},\xi_{ex})$ is \emph{algebraically tight}.
+\textbf{Step 2: algebraic tightness.} Now, we claim that $(\SSS^{2n+1},\xi_{ex})$ is \emph{algebraically tight}.
 Indeed, the Bourgeois structures before surgeries are algebraically tight: for $n=2$ this is the content of \Cref{cor:alg_tight_Bour}, while for $n\geq 3$ these structures are in fact $1$-ADC by \Cref{ex:Brieskorn_ADC}, hence algebraically tight in view of \Cref{prop:property}.
 Then, since algebraic tightness is preserved under contact surgery, the claim follows.

-Notice also that the almost contact structure underlying $\xi_{ex}$ is the standard one on $\SSS^{2n+1}$, since it extends as an almost complex structure on the smooth filling which is just a ball, on which any two almost complex structures are homotopic.